 Photographic Location: A small meadow at Busey Woods in Urbana, Illinois.

 Comments: Pale Penstemon is a reasonably attractive wildflower that blooms a little earlier than other Penstemon spp.
-(Penstemons).
-It can be distinguished from these other species by its evenly pubescent foliage and the following characteristics of its corolla: 1) the lower interior surface is distinctively ridged, rather than flat or concave, 2) the lower lip extends significantly beyond the upper lip, 3) the exterior is white, rather than pale rose-purple.
-Overall, Pale Penstemon is more dainty in appearance than its taller and more aggressive cousin, Penstemon digitalis (Foxglove Penstemon).
-Another common name is Pale Beardtongue (or Beardstongue), which refers to the yellow hairs that line the throat of the corolla.
+It can be distinguished from these other species by its evenly pubescent foliage and the following characteristics of its corolla: 1) the lower interior surface is distinctively ridged, rather than flat or concave, 2) the lower lip extends significantly beyond the upper lip, and 3) the exterior is white, rather than pale rose-purple.
+Overall, Pale Penstemon is more dainty in appearance than its taller and more aggressive cousin, Foxglove Penstemon (Penstemon digitalis).
+Another common name of Penstemon pallidus is Pale Beardtongue (or Beardstongue), which refers to the yellow hairs that line the throat of the corolla.